henrywoo/VQGAN-LC/README.md

 #### LDM Training

-Setting the pathes of ImageNet1K dataset, VQGAN-LC checkpoint and initialized codebook in "config/imagenet-f16-vqgan-lc-100K.yaml".
+Setting the path of ImageNet1K dataset, VQGAN-LC checkpoint and initialized codebook in "config/imagenet-f16-vqgan-lc-100K.yaml".

 Training LDM with VQGAN-LC tokenizer (LDM-LC) for class-conditional image generation: